janice-cat/GenPhys2019FALL/README-en.md

 ### Grading criteria
 + 5 score scales (5pt is full score, with 1pt bonus sometimes), would announce everytime the hw is released.
 + If any plagiarism is caught, the hw would be graded 0pt for that time.
-+ The score of the hw would be announce on ceiba.
-If you have any questions regarding the grading, please write a mail to me.
++ The score of the hw would be shown on ceiba.
+If you have any questions regarding the grading, please write me a mail.
 + I will check your understanding towards physics and programming via the films you uploaded.
 Therefore, **there would be punishment if one fails to submit the video.
 For each non submission, 1pt (semester score) is deducted.**